 Classes begin on the hour and end at 10 minutes before the hour.
 Tardy students may be marked absent at the discretion of the instructor.

 Students may repeat a course once for the purpose of demonstrating a higher level of mastery.
 Students may only earn credit once per course (unless the course is explicitly defined as allowing repetition for credit).
+Students repeating a course in which they have already earned a passing grade must enroll in at least 12 credits in addition to the course being repeated.

 As defined by the department, students may not repeat a course for credit at a lower level, when they have successfully completed a higher level course in the same sequence with a grade of C or higher.